poezio/poezio/doc/source/misc/ssl.rst

 and you may want to check only if it the same authority delivered the certificate.

-You can then set the *ca_cert_path* option to the path of a file containing the validation chain in `PEM format`_ ; those certificates are usually in /usr/share/ca-certificates/ but it may vary depending of your distribution.
+You can then set the :term:`ca_cert_path` option to the path of a file containing the validation chain in `PEM format`_ ; those certificates are usually in /usr/share/ca-certificates/ but it may vary depending of your distribution.

 If the authority does not match when connecting, you should be disconnected.